So you’re thinking of making your affiliate marketing fortune through Clickbank?

-You know the people I’m talking about…
+You know the ones I’m talking about:

 “Make $3000 a day within 2 weeks working less 30 minutes every single day”

-Pie in the sky promises of wealth and riches along with a supposedly simple, easy and straight-forward system you can use to get it.
+Pie in the sky promises of wealth and riches along with a supposedly simple, easy and straightforward system you can use to get it.